GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Compare Standards Systematically: We map requirements across IFA v6 and other schemes, highlighting overlaps, conflicts and unique elements for your operations.
+Compare Standards Systematically: We map requirements across IFA and other schemes, highlighting overlaps, conflicts and unique elements for your operations, improving GLOBALG.A.P. certification and compliance gap analysis.

 -

-Design a Core Framework: We define common policies, procedures and records that satisfy multiple standards at once and set add-ons where needed.
+Design a Core Framework: We define common policies, procedures and records that satisfy multiple standards at once and set add-ons where needed, strengthening integrated management system and audit readiness.

 -

-Align Documentation and Audits: We streamline manuals, forms and audit preparation so evidence can be reused efficiently between schemes and visits.
+Align Documentation and Audits: We streamline manuals, forms and audit preparation so evidence can be reused efficiently between schemes and visits, supporting document control and certification audit preparation.

 -

-Support Rollout and Review: We guide implementation, train key staff and set up periodic reviews to keep the multi-standard system tuned as requirements change.
+Support Rollout and Review: We guide implementation, train key staff and set up periodic reviews to keep the multi-standard system tuned as requirements change, improving implementation support and continuous compliance monitoring.

 Expected Results